rsreddy/gwc/Agenda/wk3-25Jan.md

   * What could be done to make this community better?
 * Write your Answer on Post-Its
 * Point out common patterns and topics
-* Use stickers to vote keeping in mind
+* Use stickers to vote keeping in mind answers to the following questions
   * Which of these topics has the most impact on my community?
   * Which of these topics has the best chance of success?
   * Which of these topics will help me learn the most?